MiaoE/Machine-Learning-Projects/Credit_Score_Classifier/README.md

 # Credit-Score-Classification
 A machine learning algorithm that helps banks and credit card companies to classify customers based on their credit history.
-This machine learning project in Python serves as an introductory project to machine learning and artificial intelligence.

 There are total of three labels for customers that the algorithm produces:
 1. Good